Premium Tax Credit: Help for Marketplace healthcare users

 - Subtract the difference from your balance due

-The easiest way to avoid having to pay back a credit is to update the marketplace when you have any life changes.
+The easiest way to minimize having to pay back the Premium Tax Credit is to update the marketplace when you have any life changes.
 Life changes can influence your estimated household income and your credit amount.
 So, the sooner you can update the marketplace, the better.
-This ensures you receive the correct amount.
+This ensures you receive as close to the correct amount as possible.
 A life change includes:

 - A marriage or divorce